lreynolds188/ATechSol/docs/about/DuckDuckGo.md

 [<img alt="DuckDuckGo Search Engine Preview" src="/img/DuckDuckGo.png" />](https://duckduckgo.com/)

-Find out more about this search engine on their website [here](https://duckduckgo.com/).
+To find out more about this search engine you can visit their website [here](https://duckduckgo.com/).